mashegwanethato/Case-Study-1/README.md

 Canva – Used to design a presentation that visually communicates the findings to the CEO in a clear and engaging way.

+Google Looker - Used to turn raw data data into interactive dashboards and automated reports, making insights easy to visualize.

 # 📊 Key Findings
 The analysis revealed several important insights: